 Field Staff: Staff employed by local AAUP chapters or state conferences and who are typically based at local AAUP campus chapters or in state offices.

 Governance of the AAUP: The AAUP’s activities are guided by its elected governing bodies.
-These include the Council, the executive committee of the Council, and the executive committees of the ASC and the CBC.
+These include the Council and the executive committee of the Council.
 The Association also has some fifteen national standing committees, a dozen AAUP business committees, and a number of advisory bodies.

-National Staff: Most of the Association’s staff members are located in the AAUP’s Washington, D.C., office.
-The staff, under the leadership of the general secretary, is responsible for carrying out the programs of the Association, and is charged with pursuing, promoting, and implementing AAUP policies and standards on behalf of the academic community.
+National Staff: Most of the Association’s staff members are located in the AAUP’s Washington, DC, office.
+The staff, under the leadership of the executive director, is responsible for carrying out the programs of the Association, and is charged with pursuing, promoting, and implementing AAUP policies and standards on behalf of the academic community.

 NLRB (National Labor Relations Board): An independent federal agency created by Congress in 1935 to administer the National Labor Relations Act (NLRA), the primary law governing relations between unions and employers in the private sector.
 The statute guarantees the right of employees to organize and to bargain collectively with their employers, and to engage in other protected concerted activity with or without a union, or to refrain from all such activity.
 In recent years, however, the courts and the NLRB have defined most tenure-line faculty at private institutions as “managerial” employees and thus have failed to provide them with the legal framework for union representation.
 (See “Yeshiva Decision.”)